FtuoilXelrash/A-Chard.Custom_Content/README.md

 **Ftuoil Xelrash** - *Creator and maintainer of all custom content in this repository*

-All items, recipes, and modifications in this repository were designed and implemented by Ftuoil Xelrash for the A-Chard community.
+All items, recipes, and modifications in this repository were designed and implemented by Ftuoil Xelrash for the A'Chard community PVP server.

 ## 📄 License